-Included in other income were items such as prizes, awards, recoveries of bad debts, insurance received as reimbursement for medical expenses taken as a deduction in a previous year, children's interest and dividends from Form 8814, qualified state tuition program earnings, Alaska permanent fund dividends, and any other income subject to tax for which no specific line was provided on the return form.
-Any foreign- earned income exclusions or "net operating loss" in an earlier year (that was carried forward and deducted for 1998) was entered as a negative amount on this line by the taxpayer but edited into separate fields during service center However, any employer-provided processing. foreign housing exclusions were included in other income (as a negative amount).
+Included in other income were items such as prizes. awards, recoveries of bad debts. reimbursements for medical expenses, real estate taxes, or home mortgage interest taken as a deduction in a previous year, children's interest and dividends from Form 8814, qualified state tuition program earnings, Alaska permanent fund dividends, jury duty fees, and any other income subject to tax for which no specific line was provided on the return form.
+Any foreign- earned income exclusions or "net operating loss" in an earlier year (that was carried forward and deducted for 2001) were entered as a negative amount on this line by the taxpayer but edited into separate fields during service center processing.
+However, any employer-provided foreign housing exclusions were included in other income (as a negative amount).
 Gambling earnings, which were entered on this line by the taxpayer, were edited into a separate field during service center processing.